rrwick/Small-plasmid-Nanopore/method.md

    * 8 were in a very long repeat of the genome, and both Illumina graphs agreed on the correct answer.
    * 1 was on a break in the Illumina graph in rep 1 and I went with the unbroken option in rep 2.
    * The last was a bit weird: a long homopolymer where rep 2 had an exact match to one option and rep 1 didn't match either.
 Not sure about this one, but I went with the exact match for rep 2 in both.
 * Finally, the 17 kbp plasmid has two variants (discovered last time I assembled these genomes) so I included both as 'v1' and 'v2'.
-Both seem to be present in about a 4:1 ratio of short:long.
+Both variants are present in both replicates in about a 4:1 ratio of short:long.

 So in the end, the two technical replicates were exactly the same except for: